Virtual

 Classic - All Graded Stakes for open or male/gelded 3 yr olds or older on dirt at 1m or more

-Win any of these races in 2010 and automatically qualify for the designated race.
+Win any of these races in 2024 and automatically qualify for the designated race regardless of number of points.

 Juvenile Fillies Turf